vcoisne/guide/talent/hiring_process.md

 - The candidate has no time deadline to accept/reject the offer.
 Only in cases that we have more candidates in the offer state for one opening where decisions need to be made.

+## Notes

 ### Exceptions

-There are exceptions in the above steps for internship roles.
+- There are exceptions in the above steps for internship roles.
 The first step in this case is the Coding Challenges and then a technical Skype interview.

+ ### Feedback

+ - After the coding challenge it's very important to gain feedback of Maximo in every next step.